Cliff House, San Francisco: 2003–2020

 In 2003, as part of an extensive renovation, many of Whitney's additions were removed and the building was restored to its 1909 appearance.
 A new two-story wing was constructed overlooking what were by then the ruins of the Sutro Baths.
 (The Baths burned to the ground on June 26, 1966.)
 During the site restoration, the Musée Mécanique was moved to Fisherman's Wharf.

 The Cliff House had two restaurants, the casual dining Bistro Restaurant and the more formal Sutro's.
 Additionally, the Terrace Room served a Sunday brunch buffet.
-There was a gift shop in the building, and the historic camera obscura is on a deck overlooking the ocean.
+There was a gift shop in the building, and the historic Camera Obscura is on a deck overlooking the ocean.
 Peanut Wagon continued to manage Cliff House operations and worked with the Park Service during the extensive site restoration that was completed in 2004.

 During the 2013 government shutdown, October 1–17, the US Park Service ordered the restaurant closed.
 The owners defied the order, but were forced to close.
 They reopened with permission on October 12, 2013.

 2021 closure and future prospects

 The concessionaires of the Cliff House reported on December 13, 2020, that they would be closing their doors on December 31, 2020.
-They blamed losses from the closure due to the COVID-19 pandemic, and their landlord, the National Park Service (NPS), for delaying a long term-lease; the restaurant had been operating under a series of short-term leases since June 2018.
-According to the National Park Service's website, a 3.5-year lease had been offered to the vendor (the Hountalas family doing business as Peanut Wagon Inc.) on December 30, which was turned down.
+They blamed losses from the closure due to the COVID-19 pandemic, and their landlord, the NPS, for delaying a long term-lease; the restaurant had been operating under a series of short-term leases since June 2018.
+According to the NPS website, a 3.5-year lease had been offered to the vendor (the Hountalas family doing business as Peanut Wagon Inc.) on December 30, which was turned down.
 On December 31, 2020, the Cliff House's sign was removed.

 The NPS says that it "is committed to maintaining this iconic building", but that the "solicitation process [for a new vendor] for this operation is currently paused as a result of the pandemic."
 On February 2, 2021, the San Francisco Board of Supervisors passed a resolution urging the NPS to find an immediate vendor for the restaurant while it searched for a long-term tenant.
 The Park Service confirmed that they planned to do so.

 Trademark issues

 In the wake of the departure of the Hountalas family and its company as the private concessionaire for the Cliff House, it emerged that the company had secured certain "Cliff House"-related trademarks.
 This led news organizations to speculate as to whether a future concessionaire would be able to use the "Cliff House" name to protect and promote the identity of the institution.
+However, one expert has said that the name "Cliff House", when used for the building, cannot be trademarked.